- Learning about cancer surgery

 - Intense (shaking) chills

-- Pain or soreness at the surgical site that is worse or not relieved with the pain medicine
+- Pain or soreness at the surgical site that’s getting worse or not relieved with the pain medicine

 - Unusual pain, including intense headaches